Getting Started with Power BI Desktop

 Like this, by using Power BI, we can create data or report insights quickly.

 - Power BI is like advanced excel for those who are from the advanced versions of excel.

-- Power BI Desktop is a free version and it is more than enough to get started with Power BI learnings.
+- Power BI Desktop is a free version, and it is more than enough to start Power BI learnings.